cd-mcfarland/fast_prng/README.md

 Source code and functions are found in exponential.h and normal.h.
 Simply include this directory in the path of your compiler.
-For an example of usage, see benchmarks/profile.c, which to test the exponential PRNG, can be compiled with the command:
+For an example of usage, see benchmarks/profile.c, which profiles the exponential PRNG with the compilation command:

     $ gcc -O2 -DEXPONENTIAL profile.c -lm -o exponential_profiler.out